andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/5 Function.md

 1a23
 ```

-The function execution ends as soon as it hits a `return` keyword, everything after that will not be executed.
-You can see in the following code, that the [[2 Conditions#Else|else]] keywords are not necessary because the execution well only continue if the condition before was `False`.
+The function execution ends as soon as it hits a `return`, everything after that will not be executed.
+You can see in the following code example, that the [[2 Conditions#Else|else]] keywords are not necessary here, because the execution will only continue if the condition before was `False`.

 ```python
 def greater_number(a, b):